Docetaxel (taxotere ®) and cisplatin chemotherapy

-This information is about a chemotherapy treatment called docetaxel (Taxotere®) and cisplatin.
-It's most commonly used to treat lung cancer but may also be used for some other types of cancer.
+Docetaxel and cisplatin chemotherapy is used to treat lung cancer but may also be useful for other types of cancer.

 Back to top